Brandon Lewis: Secretary of State for Northern Ireland

 In February 2020 he moved to be the secretary of state for Northern Ireland as part of a cabinet reshuffle under Johnson.

 He robustly defended the Government's support for the Northern Ireland Protocol.
 Lewis also responded to the COVID-19 pandemic in Northern Ireland.

 In September 2020, Lewis provoked controversy when he conceded that a bill designed to amend the United Kingdom's withdrawal agreement with the European Union would "break international law" in a "specific and limited way".

 On 6 July 2022, Lewis told Johnson he needed to step down from office due to a loss in support, during the July 2022 government crisis.
 Lewis resigned on 7 July, after turning down offers of promotion from Johnson, saying the Government was no longer upholding "honesty, integrity and mutual respect".

 Between Ministries

-Lewis ran Nadhim Zahawi's campaign in the July 2022 Conservative Party leadership election.
+Lewis ran Nadhim Zahawi's campaign in the July–September 2022 Conservative Party leadership election.
 After Zahawi was eliminated from the contest, Lewis endorsed Liz Truss's leadership bid.